Mexico is a signatory and has ratified three international conventions relating to anti-bribery and anti-corruption. These are:

-The Constitución Política de los Estados Unidos Mexicanos (Political Constitution of the United Mexican States, or Constitution) sets forth in Article 113 the Sistema Nacional Anti-corrupción (National Anti-corruption System, or NAS).
-The NAS is defined as the instance that co-ordinates government entities in the prevention, detection, sanction and, depending on the case, criminalisation of corruption.
+The Constitución Política de los Estados Unidos Mexicanos (Political Constitution of the United Mexican States, or Constitution) sets forth in Article 113 the Sistema Nacional Anti-corrupción (National Anti-corruption System, or NAS) as the instance that co-ordinates government entities in the prevention, detection and sanction of corruption.

-The main laws issued to enforce the NAS are
+The main laws that were issued to enforce the NAS are:

-Due to the fact that corruption-related offences are sanctioned by the GLAR and the FCC, this analysis contains general highlights of both perspectives.
+Due to the fact that corruption-related offences are sanctioned by the GLAR (of administrative nature) and the FCC (of criminal nature), this analysis contains general highlights from both perspectives.

 From an administrative perspective, the Secretaría de la Función Pública (Ministry of Public Administration, or MPA) has issued two guidelines on anti-corruption or corporate integrity matters.

-In June 2017, the Modelo de Programa de Integridad Empresarial (Model Program of Corporate Integrity) was published.
-This document elaborates on the elements that the GLAR mandates for a compliance programme.
+In June 2017, the Modelo de Programa de Integridad Empresarial (Programme Model of Corporate Integrity) was published.
+This document provides examples of the elements that the GLAR establishes as essentials for a compliance programme.

-The Acompañamiento y Fortalecimiento del Programa de Integridad Empresarial de la SFP (Mentoring and Support of the MPA’s Corporate Program) was published in October 2018.
-This guide comprises six documents that aim to aid small- to medium-sized companies in the implementation and follow-up of a compliance programme.
+The Acompañamiento y Fortalecimiento del Programa de Integridad Empresarial (Assistance and Reinforcement of the Corporate Integrity Programme) was published in October 2018.
+This guide comprises six documents that aim to assist small to medium companies in the implementation and management of a compliance programme.

 On 18 July 2016, the GLAR, the NAS General Law and the Organic Law for the Federal Court of Administrative Justice were published in the Official Gazette.

 In addition, the FCC, the Federal Auditing and Accountability Law, the Organic Law for the Federal Public Administration and the Organic Law for the Attorney General’s Office were amended.